reimandlab/PACIFIC/README.md

 - By default, each feature in `feat1` and `feat2` is treated according to the following rules:
    - If it is categorical, it must be `factor` with two levels.
 In this case, the second level is considered as the "active" state.
 In other words, only the second level may contribute to any potential interaction.
    - If it is continuous (`numeric`), it is converted into high or low levels (within each iteraction of feature selection) based on `> median` or `<= median`, respectively.
 In this case, both high and low levels may contribute to any potential interaction.
-- Usually more than 1000 iterations is needed for stable results (depending on the complexity of the input data).
+- Usually more than 1000 iterations are needed for stable results (depending on the complexity of the input data).